 Congratulations to our graduating class of 2019.
 These 5 individuals were amazing thesis students with wonderfully bright futures ahead of them.
 Caelan has moved onto an accelerated Mental Health and Addictions Counselling Program at Canadore College.
 Jessica will be completed a Graduate Certificate in Addictions and Mental Health at Durham College.
 Jordan is embarking on a Masters of Arts in School and Clinical Child Psychology at the Ontario Institute for Studies in Education at the University of Toronto.
 She will be doing her research in suicide and violence prevention and mental health promotion in Indigenous populations with Dr.Jeffrey Ansloos.
-Nadia will be attending Laurentian to complete the Psychology Graduate program in the Applied (Clinical) Stream.
+Nadia will be attending Laurentian to complete the Psychology Graduate Program in the Applied (Clinical) Stream.
 Rachel is starting a two year Masters of Teaching at the University of Toronto with goals of pursuing teaching at the primary junior level.
 The SNE lab is extremely proud of all your work and amazing accomplishments. – Triana and Justin

 Congratulations to one of our thesis students, Jordan, on her acceptance to the University of Toronto for a Masters in Clinical Psychology!
 We are all so very proud of you and wish you luck with the new opportunity come the new school year.

 Welcome back to the lab V!
 We are so happy to have you working in the lab once more.
-Thank you for always being an dedicated member of our team.
+Thank you for always being a dedicated member of our team.
 You can find V at our reception desk as our new Research Clerk.

-Thank you Charlotte Miller, our current recruiter for spearheading our Halloween costume/lab decor competition.
+Thank you Charlotte Miller, our current recruiter, for spearheading our Halloween costume/lab decor competition.
 We made for some very impressive “Mad Scientist’s” and definitely put on a great show.
-Thank you to the students who also helped with decor, and the presentation.
+Thank you to the students who also helped with decor and the presentation.

 A huge congratulations to Dr. Justin Carré on his new position as Assistant Dean of Graduate Studies and Research.
 Read the news report here.